MLOPS-Fall-2025/Lecture-No-2/README.md

         run: pytest
 ```

-### Exercises
-- Exercise 1: Branching Basics

-    - Create a new branch called feature/add-about-page.

-    - Add an about.html file in your Flask app.

-    - Commit & push changes.

-    - Open a PR to merge into main.

-- Exercise 2: Breaking the Build

-     - Intentionally introduce a bug (e.g., wrong import in app.py).

-    - Push changes to your feature branch.

-    - Observe GitHub Actions fail.

-    - Fix the bug and push again.

-    - Confirm the pipeline turns green.

-- Exercise 3: Enforcing CI in Pull Requests

-    - Enable branch protection on main (Settings → Branches → Protect main).

-    - Require that status checks must pass before merging.

-    - Try merging a PR with failing tests → notice it’s blocked.

-- Exercise 4: Extend the Pipeline

-    - Add a flake8 step in the CI pipeline for linting.

-    - Push code with a style violation.

-    - Fix and confirm the pipeline passes again.

-### Key Takeaways

-- Branches isolate work, prevent conflicts, and make collaboration smooth.

-- Pull Requests allow for code review and safe merging.

-- CI Pipelines automatically test and validate changes, ensuring quality.

-- Branch protection rules enforce CI before merging to main.

 ### Flask minimal application
 Here’s a minimal Flask app with a simple login page.
 This example uses just Flask and HTML templates (no database yet, credentials are hardcoded for simplicity).